audibleblink/secblog/content/posts/Accidentally Graphing DLL Hijacks in All Electron Apps/index.md

 	- DLLs can import DLLs
 	- DLLs can import EXEs
 	- EXEs can import EXEs
-	- Both PEs can export functions
+	- Both can export functions
 - PE files have Forwards
 	- A PE can Export a function that it itself does not define
 	- It's a form of Export that merely points to a different DLL's export